 I am sure you have already spent countless hours scouring the internet for reviews and trying to decipher which machine will best suit your baking needs.
 You might have even managed to narrow it down to a select few brands.

 Buying a stand mixer is definitely not as easy as you might first think.
-These machines are almost always pricey purchases and there is a myriad of factors you will want to consider before buying.
+These machines are almost always pricey purchases (unless you get your hands on a cheap one!)and there is a myriad of factors you will want to consider before buying.
 For many of us, we will want to consider how often you will be using your mixer, what you will be making, the attachments available and, of course, the price tag.

 Since you have landed on this page, then chances are you are thinking about getting your hands on Smeg mixer.
 The Smeg stand mixers are certainly a worthy shortlist candidate; its gorgeous retro aesthetic and impressive 800-watt motor catches the attention of plenty of bakers.

 So are Smeg stand mixers good?
 Are they worth the money?

 If you have a few minutes to spare, allow me to help decide if these mixers are worth your hard-earned bucks!

 Smeg: From Humble Beginnings

 Before we get to the facts and figures of Smeg’s stand mixers, let’s quickly recap how these Italian appliance manufacturers became kitchen countertop icons.